I don’t think so. The logics of adoption are different. Yet the story of Cleveland (just below) suggests that it is possible… while rare.

 Here is a list of Black candidates who ran, their parties, and whether they won.
 The list is based on having researched the identities of every declared candidate.
 “Charter” means an endorsee of this group, which used to be a coalition of Progressive Republicans and the mainline Democratic Party.
 A candidate’s name is underlined if they won a seat.

-Continue reading “Black represention in Cincinnati under proportional voting”
+Continue reading “Black represention in Cincinnati under the single transferable vote”